moderndatacompany/dataos.info/docs/api_docs/dataos_pyflare_sdk.md

 ### **Installing from PyPI**

-The DataOS PyFlare library can be installed from the Python Package Index (PyPI) using the following command:
+The `dataos-pyflare` library can be installed from the Python Package Index (PyPI) using the following command:

 **For Linux/macOS**